 It can fit 29.0 cubic feet of storage in the trunk, or 59.6 cubic feet with the rear seats folded, giving it a cargo capacity just under that of the 2020 Ford Escape and a bit more than the Ford EcoSport.
 That’s not bad given the aerodynamic, sloping roofline; Ford has tailored this vehicle to be a practical family hauler and it certainly hits the mark there.

 Moreover, you get a fully-washable front trunk with a drain plug, adding an additional 4.8 cubic feet of space that's perfect for muddy or wet gear.
-This is very similar to the MegaBox that Ford debuted on their European Ford Puma and Puma ST, and it’s good to see this cool and innovative idea being shared across the Atlantic ocean.
+It's very similar to the MegaBox that Ford debuted on their European Ford Puma and Puma ST, and it’s good to see this cool and innovative idea being shared across the Atlantic ocean.

 Ford Mustang Mach-E Design and Style